Adena Ishii: Tenure

 Ishii was sworn into office at Berkeley City College on December 6, 2024 and was sworn in again at her first City Council Meeting on December 10, 2024.
 Upon being sworn in, Ishii stated, "Many of us want to see a kinder country, a better country, a more compassionate country — the first step toward that dream starts here at home.
 It's time to unite against the kind of forces in our country that threaten our values.
-It's time to come together as one and create an example: an example of what a progressive city can be in the 21st Century."
+It's time to come together as one and create an example: an example of what a progressive city can be in the 21st century."

 One day after Trump's second inauguration, Ishii and the rest of the Berkeley City Council unanimously voted to reaffirm the City of Berkeley's status as a sanctuary city.
-Ishii stated during the city council meeting, “In the current political climate, there are some cities that are actively assisting ICE, and we are taking the stance to reaffirm that we will not be doing that.
-I feel very lucky to be in a city where this is not a controversial issue.”
+Ishii stated during the city council meeting, "In the current political climate, there are some cities that are actively assisting ICE, and we are taking the stance to reaffirm that we will not be doing that.
+I feel very lucky to be in a city where this is not a controversial issue."

-On August 5th, Berkeley was included in a list of 35 cities, states, and counties identified as "sanctuary jurisdictions" by the U.S. Department of Justice.
-Ishii responded, reiterating in a statement that "Berkeley continues to take pride in our status as a sanctuary city and we won’t be bullied into abandoning our values", explaining "We are not backing down.
+On August 5, 2025, Berkeley was included in a list of 35 cities, states, and counties identified as "sanctuary jurisdictions" by the U.S. Department of Justice.
+Ishii responded, reiterating in a statement that "Berkeley continues to take pride in our status as a sanctuary city and we won't be bullied into abandoning our values", explaining "We are not backing down.
 Berkeley is committed to remaining a safe space for all who live, work, and visit here."
-Following the list's release, on August 13th, a letter addressed to Mayor Ishii was sent by U.S. Attorney General Pam Bondi threatening a loss of federal funding and criminal against individuals obstructing immigration enforcement.
-On September 10th, Ishii and the rest of the Berkeley City Council unanimously adopted an ordinance codifying Berkeley's sanctuary city rules into the city's municipal code.
+Following the list's release, on August 13, a letter addressed to Ishii was sent by U.S. Attorney General Pam Bondi threatening a loss of federal funding and criminal charges against individuals obstructing immigration enforcement.
+On September 10, Ishii and the rest of the Berkeley City Council unanimously adopted an ordinance codifying Berkeley's sanctuary city rules into the city's municipal code.

+In advance of a planned council vote on multiple changes to city rules on the use of public safety technology, Ishii co-sponsored a resolution with councilmember Cecilia Lunaparra rejecting the planned expansion of the City's existing automatic license plate reader (ALPR) contract with Flock Safety to install fixed surveillance cameras, deploy drones for public safety usage, and implement Flock's Nova software platform.
+In her resolution, Ishii cited previous incidents involving federal immigration agencies accessing the data from license plate readers of other cities without the city's permission or knowledge.